 Cutting Thickness

-Plasma cutting is ideal when dealing with thicker cutting requirements.
-Handheld plasma cutters can easily cut into steep plates of up to 38 mm, and stronger automated machines can cut even as much as 150 mm.
+On the contrary, plasma cutting is ideal when dealing with thicker cutting requirements.
+Specifically, handheld plasma cutters offer excellent capabilities for cutting through steel plates up to 38 mm thick.
+For even more robust cutting needs, powerful automated machines can effectively cut through materials as thick as 150 mm.

 Speed